 Today, artificial intelligence and deep learning are advancing the quality of synthetic speech.
 With as little as a few minutes of recorded sample voice, developers can use it to train an AI voice model that can read any text in the target’s voice.

-According to Atul Narula, a cyber security expert from International Institute of Cyber Security, there are a variety of AI tools, which enable virtually any voice to be cloned.
+According to Jitender Narula, a cyber security expert from International Institute of Cyber Security, there are a variety of AI tools, which enable virtually any voice to be cloned.
 Some of these are

 SV2TTS Real Time Voice Cloning, Resemblyzer and WaveRNN